 What You Need

 - Acorns – nuts and caps.
-Don’t worry if the caps have fallen off as you will be gluing them back on later.
-Brown and green acorns are both fine to use for.
+Don’t worry if the caps have fallen off, as you will be glueing them back on later.
+Brown and green acorns are both acceptable to use.

 - Spray paints in seasonal colours – red, white and green.
 My favourite spray paints to use for crafts are Montana Gold.